frissyn/valorant.py/README.md

 Local Client:

 *This is intended for use with the game locally.
-Eases the use of doing things like getting live match data, chat sessions, friend requests, etc. Doesn't need an access key.*
+Eases the use of doing things like getting live match data, chat sessions, friend requests, etc. Doesn't need an access key.
+The current Local Client is a work-in-progress and is unstable.*

 ```python
 import valorant